daqcri/rayyan-dedup/README.md

 * IRC channel, #dedupe on irc.freenode.net

 ## Errors and Bugs

+This is a fork from the original [csvdedupe](https://github.com/datamade/csvdedupe).

 If something is not behaving intuitively, it is a bug, and should be reported.
 Report it [here](https://github.com/datamade/csvdedupe/issues).